Outbarriers: Universal accessibility for all

-But we all know that commerce with a physical store has a great competitor: online sales.
+Although it is known that commerce based on a physical store has a great competitor: online sales.

-What if the beacons also served to add value to the shops?
+What if the beacons also served to add value to this physical shops?

 In fact, the beacons were created by Apple with the aim of improving the customer experience in stores.

 It provides a great accessibility value, since practically any action can be executed once the mobile detects it.

 That is why we created an API and an SDK for Android and iOS.
 So any app can use the beacons to offer added value in stores.

 As an example of this potential, we created two apps very demanded by our users.